-The VRO, housed in the Career Services Center in Room C1-34 located in the Center for Business and Industry Building, is dedicated to serving students who are veterans, spouses of veterans or dependent children of veterans.
-A Veterans Resource coordinator is available on a part-time basis to answer questions and provide resources and referrals to assist veterans in understanding and accessing all services and options available to them on the Main Campus and at the Regional Centers.
+The VRO, housed in the Student Life Center in Room S1-19 in the Winnet Student Life Building, is dedicated to serving students who are veterans, spouses of veterans or dependent children of veterans.
+A Veterans Resource coordinator is available to answer questions and provide resources and referrals to assist veterans in understanding and accessing all services and options available to them on the Main Campus and at the Regional Centers.
 Services include:

-- · Access to resources, periodicals, and other academic material for veterans - Information regarding VA laws, regulations and College policy - CCP Vet Connect, an online community for student veterans - Peer group discussions - Guest speakers on topics relevant to veterans - Transition workshops during the new student orientation program
+- Access to resources, periodicals, and other academic material for veterans - Information regarding VA laws, regulations and College policy - CCP Vet Connect, an online community for student veterans - Peer group discussions - Guest speakers on topics relevant to veterans - Transition workshops during the new student orientation program